Cell-Free Integrated Sensing and Communication: Principles, Advances, and Future Directions: Integrated Sensing and Communication

 \subsubsection{Agriculture and Precision Farming}

 Critical environmental conditions, such as soil moisture, nutrient levels, weather, and crop health, play a key role in agriculture \cite{Chander2023}.
-For instance, soil sensors can monitor moisture content in real-time, enabling irrigation systems to adjust water usage automatically.
-Drones equipped with ISAC technology can survey large fields, detect plant diseases, pest infestations, and growth patterns, and use this data to apply pesticides or fertilizers precisely.
+For instance, soil sensors can monitor soil moisture in real time, enabling irrigation systems to adjust water use automatically.
+Drones equipped with ISAC can survey large fields, detect plant diseases and pest infestations, analyze growth patterns, and use this data to apply pesticides or fertilizers precisely.
 This integration of communication and sensing reduces resource waste, such as water and chemicals, while boosting crop yields and sustainability \cite{Chander2023}.